retailnext/node-radius/README.md

 ### radius.encode(\<args>)

-encode takes a hash of arguments and returns a Buffer ready to be sent over the wire.
+encode takes an object for arguments and returns a Buffer ready to be sent over the wire.
 The accepted arguments are:

 - code (required): string representation of the packet code ("Access-Request", "Accounting-Response", etc)
 - secret (required): RADIUS shared secret